Meeting of Sikh academics in the UK

 Sikh Army Identity in World War 1Alternative Stories from the trenchesCommemorations of Indian soldiers in World War 1Concurrences in postcolonial research- perspectives, methodologies, engagements Linnaeus University, Kalmar, Sweden, 20-23 August 2015Gurinder Singh Mann, Independent ResearcherIt was during the Anglo-Sikh Wars of (1845–1846) and (1848–1849) where the British witnessed…

-Lecture report: Sikh Artifacts and Relics in the UK
+Coverage of the lecture Sikh Artifacts and Relics in the UK.
+In Punjabi Newspapers.

 Dr Paramvir Singh, Dr Jaspal Singh, Gurinder Singh Mann and Dr Sarbjinder Singh.
 Prof. Harbans SinghDepartment of Encyclopaedia of SikhismPunjabi University, PatialaSpecial Lecture on Sikh relics and artifacts in the UKPatiala: Professor Harbans Singh Department of Encyclopaedia of Sikhism of Punjabi University, Patiala, organized a Special Lecture in the…